 To know more about the types of cards available, check this guide from What Digital Camera.

-In addition to the important kit, there are a few extra things that you shouldn't be without.
+In addition to the important kit, there are a few extra things that are useful for real estate photography.

 It is inexpensive, small, and very handy.